 In 1989, Trish Reed had just graduated college with a major in finance and a minor in economics and then started her career at Navistar Financial.
-Thirty years later, she now runs one of the industry-leading school bus OEMs, IC Bus.
+Now 30 years later, she runs one of the industry-leading school bus OEMs, IC Bus.

 Reed started with Navistar Financial by collecting past-due truck payments.
 From there, she continued moving up in the company, becoming the vice president of business operations and then the general manager of specialty vehicle segments.
 Now she serves as vice president and general manager of Navistar’s school bus division, a position she has held for five years this August.

 Reed said her current job duties consist of “everything IC,” from product development to manufacturing and to sales and marketing.